'Nobody likes him' - Hillary Clinton bashes Bernie Sanders

 Asked recently by the magazine if that assessment still holds, Clinton said, “Yes, it does.”

+Sanders said in a statement that “my focus today is on a monumental moment in American history: the impeachment trial of Donald Trump.
+Together, we are going to go forward and defeat the most dangerous president in American history.”

-She did not commit to endorsing and campaigning for Sanders should he win the nomination this year, citing a competitive Democratic field, but she criticized his campaign as having a culture of insult and attack.
+Clinton did not commit to endorsing and campaigning for Sanders should he win the nomination this year, citing a competitive Democratic field, but she criticized his campaign as having a culture of insult and attack.

 “I will say, however, that it’s not only him, it’s the culture around him.
 It’s his leadership team.
 It’s his prominent supporters.
 It’s his online Bernie Bros and their relentless attacks on lots of his competitors, particularly the women,” Clinton told the Hollywood Reporter.